Rates & Programming

 Public, Educational & Governmental (PEG) Access

 Public, Educational and Governmental Access, or PEG Access, refers to the one or more channels on every cable television system's basic tier that must be made available for local programming originating with local goverment, educational institutions, or members of the public.
-For additional information about PEG Access, see the Public, Educational & Government Access TV page.
+For additional information about PEG Access, see the Public Access page.